xwal/awesome-stars/README.md

 - [thebaselab/codeapp](https://github.com/thebaselab/codeapp) - Building a full-fledged code editor for iPad
 - [pointfreeco/swift-composable-architecture](https://github.com/pointfreeco/swift-composable-architecture) - A library for building applications in a consistent and understandable way, with composition, testing, and ergonomics in mind.
 - [AvdLee/appstoreconnect-swift-sdk](https://github.com/AvdLee/appstoreconnect-swift-sdk) - The Swift SDK to work with the App Store Connect API from Apple.
-- [kodecocodes/comb-materials](https://github.com/kodecocodes/comb-materials) - The projects and the materials that accompany the Combine: Asynchronous Programming with Swift Book
+- [kodecocodes/comb-materials](https://github.com/kodecocodes/comb-materials) - The projects and the materials that accompany the Combine: Asynchronous Programming With Swift Book
 - [everettjf/ScriptWidget](https://github.com/everettjf/ScriptWidget) - ScriptWidget is an iOS app that we can create widgets for iOS using JSX label style in JavaScript.
 - [libfly/Moxture](https://github.com/libfly/Moxture) -
 - [ishkawa/APIKit](https://github.com/ishkawa/APIKit) - Type-safe networking abstraction layer that associates request type with response type.